SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     verification).
 ```

 To configure the server certificate, first copy the server certificate to the Solace Message Router.
-For the purposes of this example, assume the server certificate file is named “mycert.pem”.
+For the purposes of this example, assume the server certificate file is named "mycert.pem".

 ```
 # copy sftp://[<username>@]<ip-addr>/<remote-pathname>/mycert.pem /certs